pacefico/vanhackathon-7snake-game/README.md

 http://www.ascentsoftware.eu/
 Playing with 7-Snakes

+# My Solution using stacks:
+> My solution use stacks to maintain a list of snakes that aren't completed yet.
+> It starts with one snake at stack with its first node at a position (0,0) for example, after that its adjacents cells are enumerated, following defined rules.
+> Next valid nodes in this case would be (1,0)(0,1), a new snake is cloned from the previous one, for each valid node enumerated.
+> So, after the stack will have then Snake1=(0,0)(1,0) and Snake2=(0,0)(0,1).
+> After completing a snake with 7 nodes, it birth and is placed into a dictionary thas has a total value as its key and a list of snakes with same total value.
+> Once new snakes were being generating, a comparing is made into this dictionary to find the first 2 that has the same total amount.
+> Ps: The stacks was used to avoid recursion, it kept the solution iterative and faste

 This problem is a typical search problem much like tic-tac-toe or chess.
 You must search through a (large) space for possible solutions.
 The cleverness (in our view) is in the way you enumerate the search space.
 Let’s start with some definitions:
 Consider the Grid A below.
 A 7-Snake is a sequence of cells c1, c2, …,c7 in a grid such that each cell is adjacent to the one before it.